ordinaryzelig/minitest-parallel-db/README.md

 If the tests are sharing the same database and table, we have a problem.
-But if we can use a database transaction for each test, they will be run in isolation from each other.
+But if we can use a database transaction for each test, they will be run in isolation from each other, although write locks are still in effect.

 ### Long version (less jargon)